 - Bonus: Breakfast included (I am a breakfast person)

 After extensive online research, I settled on a hotel.
 It was not my preferred hotel, but it met all my criteria and it scored 10 out of 10 on my location-scale.
 To keep the cost to a minimum, I chose to travel by bus to New York.
 The cost of my return trip was $0.
 This made me very happy.
-I traveled on the late bus, slept most of the journey, and arrived in New York on Saturday morning.
+I traveled on the late bus, slept most of the way, and arrived in New York on Saturday morning.
 NYFW 2020 coincided with the Westminster Dog Show, and my hotel, which was located across the street from Madison Square Garden, was packed.
 I checked in around 11 am, ate lunch, rested, and went to my first show.
 Filled with anticipation and excitement, I arrived an hour ahead of schedule.

 It takes a village

 I realized that pulling off a successful event like showing a collection at NYFW fashion show takes a large village.
-In addition to the designers and models, the efficient backstage crew included security, producers, production and casting teams, event planners, caterers, makeup artists, hairstylists, stylists, dressers, supervisors, and a host of volunteers.
+In addition to the designers and models, the efficient backstage crew included security, producers, production and casting teams, event planners, caterers, hairstylists, makeup artists, clothing stylists, dressers, supervisors, and a host of volunteers.
 Planning and executing a NYFW event takes more than a desire.
 It’s about being organized; effectively executing and managing down to minutest details.

-Working backstage on seven shows during NYFW 2020 Fall Season gives one a pretty good grasp of how things are done.
+Working backstage on seven shows during the NYFW 2020 Fall Season gives one a pretty good grasp of how things are done.
 The shows were amazing, but backstage is where all the action happens.
 Having the right village and superior organization skills makes the event flawless-ish.
 I concluded that although backstage was exciting and hectic, it can also be very stressful.
 Therefore having a top-tier team in place prevents things from running amok.